wuchuheng/command-alias/.memory-bank/activeContext.md

 };
 ```

-This active context reflects the current state as of August 14, 2025, with a fully functional CommandAlias application ready for platform expansion and UI enhancements.
+This active context reflects the current state as of August 15, 2025, with ongoing work on SVG-based tray icon quality improvements and cross-platform system integration refinements.
+The core CommandAlias application is fully functional with focus now on polish and platform-specific optimizations.

+## Current Session Context

+### **Tray Icon Quality Investigation (August 15, 2025)**

+- **Issue Identified**: macOS tray icon displaying as black square instead of clean logo
+- **Root Cause**: Template image mode being applied incorrectly to colored icons
+- **Solution In Progress**: SVG-to-PNG runtime conversion using Sharp for crisp rendering
+- **Technical Approach**: Async createSvgTrayIcon function with high-quality scaling algorithms
+- **Status**: Implementation started, requires completion and testing across platforms